Institutional Effectiveness

 • Responsibility: Deans, department chairs, and faculty

-• Timeframe: Conducted on a four- year cycle.
+• Timeframe: Conducted on a four-year cycle.
 One quarter of each school/college’s departments are reviewed on an annual basis.
-Program review documents are due to the Provost in December.
+Program review documents are due to the Provost in March.

 The purpose of program review is to maintain a set of high-quality academic programs that support our educational objectives while making effective use of out institutional resources.
 Programs are reviewed on four criteria: quality, demand, cost effectiveness, and centrality to mission.
 Our goal is high-quality programs that are consistent with our mission, sought by students, and sustainable.